enfantbenidedieu/scientistmetrics/README.md

 ## About scientistmetrics

-**scientistmetrics** is a `Python` package for measure the degree of association between qualitatives/categoricales variables.
+**scientistmetrics** is a `Python` python package for calculating correlation amongst categorical variables

 ## Why scientistmetrics?